No matter how much we love running or how consistently we train, it is inevitable that we will hit a running plateau at some point during training.

 There’s nothing worse that noticing that your legs feel heavy and stale when you’re just a few steps into your run.
 After you’ve been running for a while, you might start to notice tired, heavy legs on some of your runs.

-While heavy legs are common after a long run or tough workout, repeatedly dealing with tired legs on the run can drastically slow down your progress.
-And before long, you me facing the dreaded running plateau.
+While heavy legs are common after a long run or tough workout, dealing with tired legs on a consistent basis can really bring your progress to a halt.
+And before long, you might end up facing the dreaded running plateau.

 Luckily, dull, heavy legs might have nothing to do with your actual time on the run.
 Instead, they’re like caused by something you are doing (or failing to do) before or after your run.

-Once new runners settle into the groove and get comfortable with a regular training plan, it’s easy to fall into the trap of neglecting a warm up and cool down.
+Many runners settle into a groove once they get comfortable with a regular training plan – and discover how easy it is to fall into the trap of neglecting a warm up and cool down.
 When training ramps up, it’s tempting to skip the extra five minutes before and after a run to minimize your workout time.

 However, failing to warm up and cool down properly during training might lead to heavy, tired legs on each run.
 Taking even just five minutes to prepare for a run and five minutes to unwind after a run might make all the difference.